 As you probably know, houses are the most common builds in Minecraft.
 I swear I’ve built more houses than I can count!
 And along with those hundreds of house builds, come hundreds of kitchen designs.

-In this guide we’ll cover how to build a kitchen in Minecraft and how to build individual appliances like an oven, fridge, or cupboards, and we’ve also got complete step-by-step pictures so you won’t get lost.
+In this guide I’ll cover how to build this stylish room in Minecraft and how to build individual appliances like an oven, fridge, or cupboards, and we’ve also got complete step-by-step pictures so you won’t get lost.

 In This Article